Chow group of 0-cycles with modulus and higher dimensional class field theory: Introduction

 There is work related to our main results by H.\ Russell involving a geometric method based on his joint work with K.\ Kato on Albanese varieties with modulus.

-{\em Acknowledgment.} We would like to thank A.\ Abbes and T.\ Saito for much advice and for improving our understanding of ramification theory.
+{\em Acknowledgments.} We would like to thank A.\ Abbes and T.\ Saito for much advice and for improving our understanding of ramification theory.
+We are very grateful to the referee for numerous constructive comments which brought about substantial improvement of the paper.
 We profited from discussions with H.\ Russell on different versions of relative Chow groups with modulus.
 The first author learned about the ideas of Deligne and Drinfeld in his joint work with H.\ Esnault.
 He would like to thank her cordially for this prolific collaboration.
 The proof of the main theorem of this paper hinges on seminal work of Kato on ramification theory and class field theory for higher local fields.
 We would like to express our admiration of the depth of ideas in his work.